Machine Learning for MU-MIMO Receive Processing in OFDM Systems: ML-Enhanced receiver architecture

 \subsection{Receiver training}

 The \gls{ML}-enhanced receiver architecture is shown in Fig.~\ref{fig:ml_receiver}, where the trainable components are represented in dark grey.
 In the downlink, each user $k$ only performs the channel estimation, equalization, and demapping of its own signal, and the corresponding components are illustrated with continuous outlines.
 However, in the uplink, the \gls{BS} processes all users in parallel, and the additional components are delimited with dotted lines.
+Although the internal processing of the trainable components might not be interpretable, using multiple \gls{ML}-based blocks to perform precise and relatively simple signal processing tasks allows to precisely control which parts of the receiver are enhanced.
+Moreover, this approach makes the output of each \gls{ML} components easier to interpret, as discussed in Section \ref{sec:E_comp_speed} for the error statistics $\widehat{\Em}$.

-The architecture scalability is achieved by using different copies of the same \gls{ML} components for every users, where all copies share the same set of trainable parameters.
+Scalability is achieved by using different copies of the same \gls{ML} components for every users, where all copies share the same set of trainable parameters.
 We propose to jointly optimize all these components based only on the estimated bit probabilities, and not by training each of them individually.
-This approach is therefore practical as it does not assume knowledge of the channel coefficients at training, that can only be estimated through extensive measurement campaigns for practical channels.

-Let's denote by $\thetav$ the set of trainable parameters of the \gls{ML}-enhanced receiver.
-In the uplink, those parameters are optimized to minimize the total \gls{BCE} defined as
+This approach is practical as it does not assume knowledge of the channel coefficients at training, that can only be estimated through extensive measurement campaigns for practical channels.
+Let's denote by $\thetav$ the set of trainable parameters of the \gls{ML}-enhanced receiver, and by $\mathscr{b}_{f,t,k,b}$ the sent bit $(f,t,k,b)$.
+In the uplink, those parameters are optimized to minimize the total \gls{BCE} :